Probing Late-Stage Hadronic Interactions at High Baryon Density via $K^{*0}$ Production in the RHIC Beam Energy Scan Program: Results

 \subsection{$K^{*0}/K$ ratios}

 The lifetime of the $K^{*0}$ meson is comparable to that of the fireball created in relativistic heavy-ion collisions, making it highly susceptible to final-stage effects such as re-scattering and regeneration in the late stage of the hadronic medium.
 Therefore, the multiplicity dependent yield ratio of $K^{*0}$ mesons to long-lived non-resonant particles, with similar quark content (e.g., kaons), can help elucidate the interplay between these in-medium dynamics.
 If re-scattering dominates regeneration, the former will impede the reconstruction of short-lived resonances, leading to a reduced $K^{*0}/K$ ratio and vice-versa.
-This effect is expected to be more pronounced in central collisions, compared to peripheral, where a longer hadronic phase can (naively) be assumed~\cite{STAR:2023aks,STAR:2010avo,ALICE:2012pjb, ALICE:2014jbq}.
+This effect is expected to be more pronounced in central collisions, where the hadronic phase can (naively) be assumed to be longer than in peripheral collisions~\cite{STAR:2023aks,STAR:2010avo,ALICE:2012pjb, ALICE:2014jbq}.

 Figure~\ref{fig:ratio_dN13} shows, the $K^{*0}/K$ [$=(K^{*0}+\overline{K^{*0}})/(K^{+}+K^{-})$] ratios as a function of $(dN_{ch}/dy)^{1/3}$ for Au+Au collisions at BES energies.
 The charged kaon yields from Refs.~\cite{STAR:2017sal,STAR:2019vcp} are taken within the rapidity window $|y|<$ 0.1.
 UrQMD studies indicate that using kaon yields in a wider window of $|y|<$ 1.0 would increase the $K^{*0}/K$ ratio by approximately 14\% at 7.7 GeV and by about 4\% at 27 GeV, compared to the reported values.
 The $K^{*0}/K$ ratios are compared with previous results from STAR and ALICE~\cite{STAR:2010avo, ALICE:2014jbq, ALICE:2021ptz}.
 The $K^{*0}/K$ ratios in central collisions are found to be smaller than those in peripheral collisions, indicating that re-scattering dominates over regeneration in central heavy-ion collisions.
 This observation agrees with earlier experimental measurements.
 The suppression of the $K^{*0}/K$ ratio from peripheral to central collisions at BES-II is similar to that of BES-I~\cite{STAR:2023aks}.
 In the earlier measurement, the suppression was seen at the $\sim 1.5\sigma$ level, whereas the current measurement observes it with higher precision ($1.7$–$3.6\sigma$).
 Here the significance is obtained by taking the ratio of the difference between the $K^{*0}/K$ ratio in peripheral to central collisions to the total uncertainties added in quadrature.
 This is the first time light-flavored resonance yield suppression of order $3\sigma$ has been observed at RHIC energies.